 Sharni is passionate about empowering young children and their families to develop their skills to reach their goals.
 Her fun, creative and energetic personality assists her in building positive relationships with the children that she works with and keeps them engaged in therapy.
 She is very excited to work with you and your child to help them reach their full potential!

 Jacquie is responsible for the administration for the clinic.
 From making the payment process for families easy to ensuring families can access the best tools and resources via our website.
 These things matter to her because she knows they matter to our families.

 Jacquie is excited about the vision and purpose of Building Blocks Therapy and looks forward to seeing each and every child reach their full potential.

 Leesa Maree is responsible for general administration, marketing, design, product research and development.
 She is creative and enjoys finding and designing family friendly resources that are both cost effective and fun.
 Leesa Maree is excited to share lots of ideas, tutorials and activities that will help children flourish and develop to their full potential.

 She has three children of her own and enjoys spending time with them and creating fun and inspiring ways to help them learn and grow.
-In her spare time she enjoys hiking, riding her horse and bike, camping with family and roller skating.
+In her spare time she is an adrenaline junkie and enjoys hiking, riding her bike and camping with family.

 Leanne is our numbers guru.
 She is a qualified accountant (CPA) with over 15 years experience in both corporate and education environments.
 In addition to her accounting qualifications she also holds a certificate 3 in education support and has spent time supporting young children in the classroom environment.

 Leanne loves to spend time with her husband and 2 young children.
 In her spare time she enjoys cooking and baking.